 Thursday July 23 at 7:30 pm

 BLACK NOUVEAU continues its special series "Stories of Our Pandemic," telling stories of health, help and hope, from the perspective of southeastern Wisconsin's African-American community.
 Hear how the community is specifically impacted by the COVID-19 crisis.

-Thursday, August 23rd at 9:00 pm
+Thursday, August 6, 7:30 pm

 We learn students in the Culinary Arts program at Milwaukee Area Technical College (MATC) want to transform themselves into culinary professionals.
 Step into the kitchen labs as they learn the basics--from how to hold their knife, to knife cuts, to egg cookery.